Upsolver/Documentation_Old/UpSQL/aggregate-streaming-data.md

 ## Aggregate Results in Upsolver Output using UpSql

-Aggregations are being performed using GROUP BY statement.
+Aggregations are being performed using the GROUP BY statement.

 Synopsis: